department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-08-appointment-details-card-sort/research-plan.md

 - How do Veterans group and define the pieces of information on their appointment detail page for Upcoming appointments?
   - HYPOTHESIS: For upcoming appointments, we expect Veterans to group information by categories such as “things to do,” and “information about their appointment” and “appointment updates/alerts.”
 - How do Veterans group and define the pieces of information on their appointment detail page for Past appointments?
-  - HYPOTHESIS: For past appointments, We expect Veterans to group information by categories such as “things to do,” “information about their appointment,” and “things they’ve completed.”
+  - HYPOTHESIS: For past appointments, we expect Veterans to group information by categories such as “things to do,” “information about their appointment,” and “things they’ve completed.”
 - What information do Veterans find most important when visiting appointment detail pages for Upcoming appointments?
-  - HYPOTHESIS: For upcoming appointments, we expect Veterans to find “information about their appointment” and “things to do” and “information about their appointment” to be most important.
+  - HYPOTHESIS: For upcoming appointments, we expect Veterans to find “information about their appointment,” “things to do,” and “information about their appointment” to be most important.
 - What information do Veterans find most important when visiting appointment detail pages for Past appointments?
   - HYPOTHESIS: For past appointments, we expect Veterans to find “things to do” and “things they’ve completed” to be most important.
 - Is there any information missing from the appointment detail page that Veterans expect to find there?
-  - HYPOTHESIS: We expect Veterans will present 3-5 pieces of new information that they would expect to find on the page, such as duration of appointment.
+  - HYPOTHESIS: We expect Veterans will present 1-3 pieces of new information that they’d expect to find on the page, such as duration of appointment.

 ## Method
 This research will be conducted as an unmoderated card sort study using Optimal Workshop.